YDK-Solutions/ydk/README.md

 ```

 ## MacOS

 It is recommended to install [homebrew](http://brew.sh) and Xcode command line tools on your system before installing YDK-Py/YDK-Cpp/YDK-Go.

-You can download the latest python package from [here](https://www.python.org/downloads/).
-Please do not use the homebrew version of python as it causes issues with installing ydk packages.
-Please execute `brew rm python python3` to remove any homebrew python packages.
+You can download the latest Python package from [here](https://www.python.org/downloads/).
+Please do not use the homebrew version of Python as it causes issues with installation of YDK packages.
+Please execute `brew rm python python3` to remove any homebrew Python packages.

-**Install prebuilt libydk and optionally libydk_gnmi libraries:**
+#### Install prebuilt libydk and optionally libydk_gnmi libraries

 ```
    $ xcode-select --install
    $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"